-Some larger enterprises may require a standalone inventory management system; but for most of us, a module of CMMS designed to track spare parts and tools is more than adequate.
+Some larger enterprises may require a standalone inventory management software; but for most of us, a module of CMMS solutions designed to track spare parts and tools is more than adequate.
 These capabilities can include procurement, vendor and supplier management, stockroom management, multi-site tracking, lockout-tagout systems and spare parts logs.

 Reporting and Analysis

 Reporting used to be the purview of business intelligence software, but CMMS systems have become much more advanced in their reporting and analysis capabilities.
 Now CMMS and BI are a match made in heaven.
 Users can generate reports on work order completion rates, track KPIs in real time, monitor condition metrics, create asset-specific forecasts and much more.